 “I don’t know.”

 She heard him walking toward the door and undoing the lock.
-When he opened the door, he was pulling his bathrobe around his front and tying it.
-She was going to try to explain the men at the door, give him a word of warning, but he brushed past her without giving her a chance to speak.
+When he opened the door, he was pulling his bathrobe around his middle and tying it.
+She was going to try to warn him about the men at the door, but he went past her without giving her a chance to speak.

-He went down the stairs in his bare feet and when he turned the corner and saw the two men standing at the door, he turned around and ran back up the stairs to his room and slammed the door.
+He went down the stairs in his bare feet and when he turned the corner at the bottom of the steps and saw the two men standing at the door, he turned around and ran back up the stairs liked a scared rabbit.

 “Why, yes,” she said.
 “There are two.”

-The suited man gestured to the larger of the two uniformed men and he put his shoulder to the door.
-With his third shoulder lunge, the door facing cracked and gave way and the door opened.
+The older man with gray hair gestured to one of the two uniformed men to force the door open.
+The uniformed man promptly applied his shoulder to the door with considerable force.
+On the third thrust, the door frame splintered and the door opened.

-When the four men ran into the room, Snap was trying to hide himself in the closet.
+When the four of them ran into Snap’s room, with Mrs. Oberhausen behind them, Snap was trying to hide himself in the closet.
 He whimpered and attempted to conceal himself behind some hanging clothes.
 The two uniformed men seized him by the arms and began trying to extricate him.

 “Leave me alone!”
 Snap screamed.
 “I haven’t done anything!
 There’s been some mistake!”

-They freed him from the closet and when they let go of his arms he threw himself on the bed, bellowing like a bull.
+They freed Snap from the closet and when they let go of his arms he threw himself on the bed, bellowing like a bull.

-“Make it easy on yourself, son,” one of the suited men said.
+“Make it easy on yourself, son,” the older man with gray hair said.

 “Don’t let them do this to me, mother!”
 Snap screamed.

-When they tried to pull him up from the bed, the sheets came off in his fists.
-He wrapped his arms around the edge of the mattress like a drowning man holding onto a log.
-His clothing became terribly disarranged.
+When they tried to pull Snap off the bed, the sheets came off in his fists.
+He tried holding onto the mattress with his arms and legs.
 His bathrobe rode up onto his shoulders.
-His boxer shorts were pulled down, exposing his enormous white buttocks.
+His underpants came partway down, exposing his enormous white buttocks.

-The suited man turned to Mrs. Crosswhite and said, “I think you’d better wait downstairs, ma’am.
+The older man with gray hair turned to Mrs. Oberhausen and said, “I think you’d better wait downstairs, ma’am.
 We’ll stay with him and get some clothes on him.”